qlik-oss/enigma.js/docs/api.md

 `onlyIfAttached` can be used to only allow resuming if the QIX Engine session was reattached properly.

-Eventually resolved when the websocket, document, and generated APIs has been restored, rejected when it fails any of those steps, or when `onlyIfAttached` is `true` and a new QIX Engine session was created.
+Eventually resolved when the websocket (and potentially the previously opened document, and generated APIs) has been restored, rejected when it fails any of those steps, or when `onlyIfAttached` is `true` and a new QIX Engine session was created.

 Example: